evanleck/tater/README.md

 bundle
 ```

-Or install it yourself as:
+Or install it yourself by running:

 ```sh
 gem install tater